zhullyb/monyhar/monyhar/base/ranges/README.md

 C++20, only `std::min`, `std::max` and `std::minmax` are annotated
 appropriately, so code like `constexpr bool foo = base::ranges::any_of(...);` will fail because the compiler will not find a `constexpr std::any_of`.
-This could be addressed by either upgrading Chromium's STL to C++20, or implementing `constexpr` versions of some of these algorithms ourselves.
+This could be addressed by either upgrading Monyhar's STL to C++20, or implementing `constexpr` versions of some of these algorithms ourselves.

 ### Lack of post C++14 algorithms